 Blue Cash Preferred® Card from American Express

 If you’re looking to truly maximize your cash back, the Blue Cash Preferred® Card from American Express may be the card you need.
-It offers 6 percent cash back on up to $6,000 in purchases per year at U.S. supermarkets (then 1 percent).
+It offers 6% cash back on up to $6,000 in purchases per year at U.S. supermarkets (then 1%).

-In addition, it offers 3 percent cash back at U.S. gas stations and select U.S. department stores as well as 1 percent cash back on all other purchases.
+In addition, it offers 6% cash back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations, 3% cash back on transit (including taxis/rideshares, parking, tolls, trains, buses and more) and 1% cash back on all other purchases.
 However, these great rewards come at a cost: a $95 annual fee.

 Capital One® Quicksilver® Cash Rewards Credit Card